OmarMorsy02/AVRProjects_EnhancedDoorLock/README.md

 After correct password entry, using UART the two MCUs communicate and send the data to the EEPROM to store it.
 Attached is the .c files that contain the Embedded C codes, and the .elf files to burn on the MCUs.
 The Proteus simulation for this project is also attached to show the pins connected.
+## How to compile:
+For MCU1 everyfile that ends in ("1") is for MCU1, and with ("2") is for MCU2.
+Other files are shareable ans should be in both Projects